About the Center and its services

 - Do you detect physical signs such as alcohol on the breath, pupil change, redness of eyes, slurred speech or staggering?

-- Is your son/daughter concerned about his or her use of alcohol, or other drugs including marijuana?
+- Is your student concerned about thier use of alcohol, or other drugs including marijuana?

 If you speak to your student about your concerns, remember to do so calmly and to be aware of your own emotions and attitudes.
 Feel free to call the Counseling Center for further help with questions you may have.
 A counselor can speak with you regarding other factors to consider regarding assessment and treatment options.
 The Counseling Center has a certified substance abuse and addictions specialist on staff who can help students who have concerns about their drinking find community resources to address the problem.